exwm/yt_clipper/readme.md

 v3.6.2 `[2020.01.23]`:

-- See [Clipper Script Installation](#clipper-script-installation) for installation instructions.
 - Use with `v0.0.89` or higher of the markup script.
-  - <a href="https://openuserjs.org/install/elwm/yt_clipper.user.js">Click to install markup script</a>
 - Update youtube-dl dependency to [`2020.01.24`](https://github.com/ytdl-org/youtube-dl/releases/tag/2019.01.24) to fix extractor errors when trying to download YouTube videos.
 - Update ffmpeg dependency to latest nightly version (`20200121-fc6fde2`) which includes an update to libvpx-vp9 (`1.8.2`).